frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/gst-setup.md

 Add all the GST Accounts in GST Settings.
 Adding these accounts in GST Settings will help the system identify all the GST accounts and generate GST reports

-You can also enable the "Round Off GST Values" in case you want to round off individual GST components in the Invoices
+You can also enable the "Round Off GST Values" in case you want to round off individual GST components in the invoices.

 <img class="screenshot" alt="GST Settings" src="{{docs_base_url}}/assets/img/regional/india/gst-settings-new.png">